-A: Both omega-3 and omega-6 are essential fatty acids that your body needs to sustain health, however, omega-6 is pro-inflammatory when consumed in excess, and omega-3 is an anti-inflammatory powerhouse.
-The modern diet of processed foods and pro-inflammatory industrial seed oils like canola oil deliver whopping amounts of omega-6 and not enough omega-3, an imbalance that contributes to chronic inflammation throughout the body.
-A 1:1 omega-6:omega-3 dietary ratio helps keep dangerous inflammation in check.
-Seeing as how most omega-6 fatty acids can be found in vegetable oils, fake butter products, grain-fed animal fat, and other modern contrivances, it is understood that Grok (our prototype of the primal human) rarely encountered them—especially not in the excessive levels most people see today.
+A: Both omega-3 and omega-6 are essential fatty acids that your body needs to sustain health, however, scientists believe omega-6 is pro-inflammatory when consumed in excess, and omega-3 is anti-inflammatory.
+The modern diet of processed foods and industrial seed oils like canola oil, deliver large amounts of omega-6 and not enough omega-3.

 Q: What’s the difference between DHA and EPA?